Find a Part Now

 Multi-ratio

-Many transmissions - especially for transportation applications - have multiple gear ratios that can be switched between while the machine is operating.
-The multiple ratios are used to match the range of input speeds (e.g. engine rpm) with the output speed (e.g. the speed of a car) required for a given situation.
+Many transmissions – especially for transportation applications – have multiple gears that are used to change the ratio of input speed (e.g. engine rpm) to the output speed (e.g. the speed of a car) as required for a given situation.
+Gear (ratio) selection can be manual, semi-automatic, or automatic.

 Manual